mikaelho/scripter/README.md

   * `default_update_interval(self)`

   * `default_update_interval(self, value)`

   * `default_fps(self)`

   * `default_fps(self, value)`

   * `update(self)`

   Run active steppers, remove finished ones, activate next steppers.

   * `pause_play_all(self)`

   Pause or play all animations.

   * `cancel(self, script)`

   Cancels any ongoing animations and sub-scripts for the given script.

   * `cancel_all(self)`

   Initializes all internal structures.
   Used at start and to cancel all running scripts.
 # Functions

   * `script(func)`

   Decorator for the animation scripts.
 Scripts can be functions, methods or generators.

   First argument of decorated functions must always be the view to be animated.

   * `find_scripter_instance(view)`

   Scripts need a "controller" ui.View that runs the update method for them.
 This function finds or creates the controller for a view as follows:
     * Check if the view itself is a Scripter
     * Check if any of the subviews is a Scripter
     * Repeat up the view hierarchy of superviews
     * If not found, create as a hidden subview of the root view

-  if you want cancel or pause scripts, and have not explicitly created a Scripter instance to run then, you need to use this method first to find the right one.
+  If you want cancel or pause scripts, and have not explicitly created a Scripter instance to run then, you need to use this method first to find the right one.

   * `timer(view, duration, action=None)`

   Acts as a wait timer.
 Optional action is called every cycle.

   * `set_value(view, attribute, value, func=None)`

   Generator that sets the `attribute` to a
   `value` once, or several times if the value itself is a generator.

   Optional keyword parameters:

-    * func - called with the value, returns the actual value to be set
+    * `func` - called with the value, returns the actual value to be set
-    * target - object whose attribute is to be set.
+    * `target` - object whose attribute is to be set.
 If not given, `self` is used.

   * `slide_value(view, attribute, end_value, target=None, start_value=None, duration=None, delta_func=None, ease_func=None, current_func=None, map_func=None)`

   Generator that "slides" the `value` of an `attribute` to an `end_value` in a given duration.

   Optional keyword parameters:
     * `target` - object whose attribute is to be set.
 If not given, `self` is used.
     * `start_value` - set if you want some other value than the current value of the attribute as the animation start value.
     * `duration` - time it takes to change to the target value.
 Default is 0.5 seconds.